 Seed Funding Program

 Two sizes of awards (small and large) are divided into two categories, all directly related to E-W challenges.
 One category is Convergence Research and Education, open to any qualifying team or research partnership in Idaho.
 This category includes projects driven by a compelling problem that demonstrate integration across disciplines (nonacademic collaboration is optional).
-The other category focuses on Community-engaged Collaboration to support co-produced research and education outcomes with communities (including Tribal representatives) through integration and co-production using local knowledge.
+The other category focuses on Community-engaged Collaboration to support jointly developed research and education outcomes with communities (including Tribal representatives) through integration and jointly developed using local knowledge.

 Types of Awards